Read This First

 Prompt 2: What are the dangers of creating a single federal minimum wage?

-The section turns on One-Size-Fits-All Approach Challenges.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep One-Size-Fits-All Approach Challenges in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Areas with a high cost of living may find a federal minimum wage too low to ensure a decent standard of living, while in regions with a lower cost of living, the same wage might be economically disruptive.